 A previously unknown candidate, Kasich is running as a hopeful dark horse as we approach the final wave of state primaries.
 Kasich came up with a big win in Ohio and most likely needs a brokered convention to upset Donald Trump and become the Republican nominee.

-Governor Kasich has a strong history of representing small business owners in his home state of Ohio– he has overseen a $5 billion dollar reduction in taxes since 2011 in the buckeye state.
+Governor Kasich has a strong history of representing small business owners in his home state of Ohio– he has overseen a $5 billion dollar reduction in taxes since 2011 in the Buckeye state.
 Kasich supports a flexible, reasonable minimum wage which flows naturally with the consumer price index.
-He propones a deregulation of small businesses and the removal of the Affordable Care Act, letting the private sector resume control over the health insurance industry.
+He proposes deregulation of small businesses and the removal of the Affordable Care Act, letting the private sector resume control over the health insurance industry.
 Unlike his fellow Republican candidates, he is in favor of international free trade agreements.